 Being on a gluten-free diet doesn’t mean sacrificing your favorites on Thanksgiving.
 Try this Gluten Free Cornbread Dressing made in your slow cooker, and you won’t miss a thing!

-If there is one dish that says, “Thanksgiving” to me, it’s cornbread dressing.
+If there is one dish that says, “Thanksgiving” to me, it’s cornbread dressing (or stuffing if you aren’t from the south).
 This has always been my very favorite part of the meal.
-I grew up near lots of family on my mom’s side, and we had big Thanksgiving dinners at my grandma’s house with I think over 30 people.
-Some would sit at the dining table, but since there were so many of us, folks would grab a plate and eat in the living room or at the kitchen counter or wherever they could find a spot.
+I grew up near lots of family on my mom’s side, and we had big Thanksgiving dinners at my grandma’s house with probably over 30 people.
 My grandma would always make two giant pans of dressing, one hot with lots of cayenne and one mild.
 I always went for a heaping helping of the hot.

 My mom is pretty good at making that family favorite dish too, and she taught me how.
-I have been practicing my cornbread dressing since I moved to California almost 15 years ago because most years I’ve cooked Thanksgiving dinner at our house.
-I miss those big gatherings, but now everyone has spread out, my grandma passed away, and travelling at the holidays is hectic and expensive.
+I have been practicing my cornbread dressing since I moved to California almost 15 years ago, and I like to think I’ve gotten pretty good at it too.
+I miss those big gatherings, and recreating Ma-Ma’s dressing gives me a taste of home even when I’m far away.

 Looking for more recipes for your Thanksgiving table?
 Try these!